Janpot/i18n-test/README.md

 Precompiles our message formats (sprintf) to react components.
 Use webpack aliasing to create multiple bundles for each locale.
-Renders fragments which can be used in react 16.
-On lower version you'll need to set option `wrap: true` to make it wrap automatically in a `<span>`.
+Renders fragments will be used in react 16.
+On lower version it will automatically wrap with a `<span>`

 ## How it works: